Records fall, Hawkeyes win 6 in B1G action, Shymansky logs 300th win

 Practice Facility in Carver-Hawkeye Arena Aug.
 9, 2014 Photos by: Jil Price

-University of Iowa volleyball head coach Bond Shymansky announced the hiring of associate head coach Michaela Franklin on Feb.
+Associate head coach Michaela Franklin enters her second season with the University of Iowa volleyball program in 2015.
+Head coach Bond Shymansky announced her addition to his staff on Feb.
 25, 2014.
-Franklin will serve as the recruiting coordinator and defensive coordinator for the Hawkeyes.
+She is the recruiting coordinator and defensive coordinator for the Hawkeyes.

 Prior to her time at Green Bay, Franklin spent four seasons coaching alongside Shymansky as an assistant coach at Marquette.
 While there, she served as the team's recruiting coordinator, trained the outside hitters and was the defense coordinator.
 The Golden Eagles appeared in back-to-back NCAA Tournaments in 2011 and 2012, and placed second in the Big East Conference in 2012 with a 13-2 record.